-Suggested Criteria Assessment Risk Index Suggested Criteria [Acceptability/Action Required] Intolerable Region 5A, 5B, 5C, 4A, 4B, 3A Unacceptable under the existing circumstances.
-[Do not permit any operation until sufficient control measures have been implemented to reduce risk to an acceptable level.]
-Tolerable Region 5D, 5E, 4C, 4D, 4E, 3B, 3C, 3D 2A, 2B, 2C Acceptable based on risk mitigation.
+5A, 5B, 5C, 4A, 4B, Unacceptable under the existing circumstances.
+Intolerable Region 3A [Do not permit any operation until sufficient control measures have been implemented to reduce risk to an acceptable level.]
+1 Tolerable Region 5D, 5E, 4C, 4D, 4E, 3B, 3C, 3D 2A, 2B, 2C,1A Acceptable based on risk mitigation.
 It may require management decision.
-2010 Acceptable Region Amend C 0.00 Page 15

-3E, Acceptable

-2D, 2E,

-1A, 1B, 1C, 1D,
+Acceptable 3E, Acceptable Region 2D, 2E, 1B, 1C, 1D, 1E

-1E

-2.4.
-SAFETY ASSURANCE
+2.4 Safety Assurance

 Assurance can simply be defined as "something that gives confidence".
-Selfauditing, external auditing, and safety oversight are the most important tools to develop confidence, or to provide safety assurance.
-Safety oversight can be achieved through auditing and surveillance practices, given the diverse activities at commercial airports.
-In addition to the airport operator's existing responsibilities for self-inspection and correction of discrepancies under Airport Certification Regulation 2004, an effective airport SMS audit program should:
+Self- auditing, external auditing, and safety oversight are the most important tools to develop confidence, or to provide safety assurance.
+Safety oversight can be achieved through auditing and surveillance activities.
+In addition to the airport operator's existing responsibilities for self-inspection and correction of discrepancies under ACR 2004, an effective airport SMS audit program should:

-- Develop identified safety performance indicators and targets - Monitor adherence to safety policy through self-auditing - Allocate adequate resources for safety oversight - Solicit input through a non-punitive safety reporting system - Systematically review all available feedback from daily self-inspections, assessments, reports, safety risk analysis, and safety audits - Communicate findings to staff and implement agreed-upon mitigation strategies - Promote integration of a systems approach to safety into the overall operation of the airport
+- Develop identified safety performance indicators and targets - Monitor adherence to safety policy through internal auditing - Allocate adequate resources for safety oversight - Solicit input through a non-punitive safety reporting system - Systematically review all available feedback from daily self-inspections, assessments, reports, safety risk analysis, and safety audits - Communicate findings to staff and implement agreed-upon mitigation strategies - Promote integration of a systems approach to safety into the overall operation of the airport.

-A systems approach to safety management addresses significant hazards and the possible risks these hazards may present to employees and the public.
-The three committees(as per above example) namely Safety Review Board with accountable executive as Chairperson and all the chiefs of AOFD, AOFD, TSD, FOD, CMD and ASM as member secretary; Safety Action Group with chief managers from GFSD, ASD, TMD, EMD, RFFD, RED, Com & Nav.
-Aid Div. as members and ASM again as member secretary and SMS implementation plan group headed by Aerodrome Safety Manager (ASM) and representatives from Mechanical section, electrical engineer civil engineer and RFF officer as members clearly indicates the direct involvement of responsible individuals for developing the SMS and analyzing hazards, identifying control measures derived from that analysis, and ensuring those measures are effective.
+A system approach to safety management addresses significant hazards and the possible risks to employees and the public.
+The three committees(as per above example) namely Safety Review Board with accountable executive as Chairperson and all the chiefs of Department/Division/Section and ASM as member secretary; Safety Action Group with chief managers from Division/Section/Unit as members and ASM again as member secretary and SMS implementation plan group headed by Aerodrome Safety Manager (ASM) and representatives from mechanical engineer, electrical engineer, civil engineer and RFF officer as members clearly indicates the direct involvement of responsible individuals for developing the SMS and analyzing hazards, identifying control measures derived from that analysis, and ensuring those measures are effective.

 A continuous improvement of the system is vital for the sustainability of SMS and for this along with the defined safety oversight, safety surveys, safety studies, performance monitoring, internal and external auditing; SMS manual has also incorporated other safety reporting systems as a feedback.
 The report and the reporting system in the manual is simple to fill in and is open to all staff, management, customers or passengers and others.
 Manual encourages stake holders to submit reports and management commits to consider and make decision in a timely manner.
 The organization reiterates its commitments to accept all the information positively and fully supports the non-punitive safety reporting system.